Home / All Documents / Do Insurance Companies Check Driving Licence With DVLA (Access)

 Do Insurance Companies Check Driving Licence With DVLA

-How Do Insurance Companies Access DVLA Records?
+How Do Insurance Companies Access DVLA Records

 Insurers connect to DVLA records through authorised digital platforms.
-The main route today is the MyLicence service, which replaced most manual requests.
-You give permission by sharing a check code, and the insurer receives a time-limited view of your record.
+The primary route today is the MyLicence service, which has replaced most manual requests since its rollout.
+You generate a 21-day check code on the GOV.UK website, share it with your insurer or broker, and they receive instant access to your current endorsements, points, and licence categories.

 The legal basis comes from data protection law and the Road Traffic Act.
-Insurers must have your consent and a legitimate reason before viewing the data.
+Insurers must have your explicit consent and a legitimate reason before viewing the data.
 This protects you while allowing proper risk assessment.

-What Is The My Licence Service And How Do Insurers Use It?
+What Is The MyLicence Service And How Do Insurers Use It

-Access MethodSpeedAccuracyConsent Required
+Access MethodSpeedAccuracyConsent RequiredReal-World Use

 Worried Insurers Check Your DVLA Record